gimlet-io/gimlet-documentation/src/pages/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner.md

 ---
 layout: post
-title: How we built our SaaS platform on Kubernetes and Hetzner
+title: The how and why we built our SaaS platform on Kubernetes and Hetzner
 date: "2023-03-08"
 image: saas-early-access.png
 description: "Hetzner is 5 times cheaper for us than the hyperscalers.
 This blog posts enumerates the how and why we built our SaaS on a discount bare metal provider.
 Gotchas included."